zacharyjbaldwin/touch-for-windows/readme.md

 ## Special Formatting

-For creating mutliple files with successive numbering, you can use a shortcut like this:
+For touching mutliple files with successive numbering, you can use a shortcut like this:

 `touch my-file{0...3}.txt`

-This command will create `my-file0.txt`, `my-file1.txt`, `my-file2.txt`, and `my-file3.txt`.
+This command will touch `my-file0.txt`, `my-file1.txt`, `my-file2.txt`, and `my-file3.txt`.

 All files will have the same attributes based on the flags provided to the command.